euphi/TRGB-BikeComputer/doc/DEBUG.md

 ## Core Dump

+A core dump is a copy of stack and other memory in case of a crash, so it can later be used for investigation of the cause.

 By default, Arduino ESP32 is configured so that core dumps are written to flash memory.
-A core dump is a copy of stack and other memory, so it can later be used for crash investigation.

-### How to get coredump
+### How to get a coredump

 1. Install ESP32 IDF: https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/
 1. Activate IDF environment, in IDF install directory: (the leading dot is important - it means to execute the script and "sources" its output)

 `. export.sh `

+1. Connect your ESP32 to USB
-1. Call espcoredump Utility with the elf file of your binary `espcoredump.py  --port /dev/ttyACM0 info_corefile ~/Coding/Bike/TRGB-BikeComputer/.pio/build/trgb-esp32-s3/firmware.elf`
+1. Call espcoredump Utility with the elf file of your binary

+`espcoredump.py  --port /dev/ttyACM0 info_corefile ~/Coding/Bike/TRGB-BikeComputer/.pio/build/trgb-esp32-s3/firmware.elf`

-This connects to the bike computer via USB, downloads the core file and analyses it using the debug info in the firmware.elf file.
+This downloads the core file via USB and analyses it using the firmware.elf file.
+The elf file is created with debug information, so you will see variable names, function names and references to source files.

-It is important that the elf file corresponds to your installed binary file.
+This it is mandatory that the elf file corresponds to your installed binary file.

-You can also use `debug_corefile` instead of `info_corefile` and open a debugger (gdb) instead of showing some info only.
+You can also use the command `debug_corefile` instead of `info_corefile`, which opens a debugger (gdb) instead of showing some info only.
 This is much more powerful, but needs experience with gdb.

 ### Understand the core dump (Example)

-The most important information is, why and where the software crashed.
+The first information you get from a coredump is why and where the software crashed.

-Please be aware that the crash may be quite "far away" from the root cause.
-The ESP32 crashes only for illegal memory access, heap corruption and critical runtime errors (e. g. integer division by zero).
+However, please be aware that the crash may be quite "far away" from the root cause.
+The ESP32 crashes only for illegal memory access, illegal instructions, critical runtime errors (e. g. integer division by zero) and if the software fails intentionally (`abort`), e.g. due to detected heap corruptions, stack overflow, sw watchdog or failed `assert()`.

+Invalid pointers can be carried other several function calls without memory access or memory corruptions can even occur in another thread.

-In the following example, a wrong array index leads to writing memory at illegal address:
+In the following example, a wrong array index leads for functions calls "below" to writing memory at illegal address

+The `info_corefile` output starts with output from accessing and downloading flash from the ESP32 and the with information about the current registers.

+Most important is the excause (0x1d StoreProhibitedCause - attempt to write to illegal memory adress) and the pc (adress of code where the illegal access is).

 ```